-Those yearning for some powerful Neu-tinged ambient rock should check out the latest album from North-east trio.
-Parastatic.
+Music fans yearning for some powerful Neu-tinged ambient rock should check out the latest album from North-east trio, Parastatic.
 Includes the hauntingly beautiful single St Mary.

 4 Django Django Born under Saturn

-A self-assured, addictive album.
-Django Django have honed their synthy sound and feel-good, Beach-Boy flavoured harmonies.
-Not easy to pick a favourite, as of today it’s Reflections, but final track Life we Know wins points for doing that Django thing whereby an ordinary song suddenly erupts into something utterly lovely.
+A self-assured, addictive album, Django Django have honed their synthy sound and feel-good, Beach-Boy flavoured harmonies.
+Not easy to pick a favourite, today it’s Reflections, but final track Life We Know wins points for doing that Django thing whereby an ordinary song suddenly erupts into something utterly lovely.

 5 Kurt Vile Pretty Pimpin’